MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/tiles-and-notifications-adaptive-interactive-toasts.md

 Tile notifications in Universal Windows Platform (UWP) apps support multiple templates that are based on different tile sizes.
 Toast notifications, however, have only one template name: **ToastGeneric**.
 Having just the one template name means:

 -   You can change the toast content, such as adding another line of text, adding an inline image, or changing the thumbnail image from displaying the app icon to something else, and do any of these things without worrying about changing the entire template or creating an invalid payload due to a mismatch between the template name and the content.
--   You can use the same code to construct the same payload for the **toast notification** that targets to deliver to different types of Microsoft Windows devices, including phones, tablets, PCs, and Xbox One.
+-   You can use the same code to cons truct the same payload for the **toast notification** that targets to deliver to different types of Microsoft Windows devices, including phones, tablets, PCs, and Xbox One.
 Each of these devices will accept the notification and display it to the user under their UI policies with the appropriate visual affordances and interaction model.

 For all attributes supported in the visual section and its child elements, see the Schema section below.
 For more examples, see the XML examples section below.